Top 10 Artist Portfolio Websites

 4: Danielle Weires, Artist and Illustrator

-We love how the page is split between art and artist information, with the bio and CV on the front page.
-There’s so much gorgeous content here, and the tightly cropped 4×6 thumbnail of each work compliments the clean nature of the digital art style.
+We love how the page is split between art and artist information, with the bio, contact details and CV on the front page.
+There’s so much gorgeous content here, and the tightly cropped 4×6 thumbnail of each work is a great way to complement the clean nature of the digital art style.

 http://www.danielleweires.com/